Import Active Directory users

 - Click Confirm.
 The assignments are processed.
 There should be no more records displayed in the Import Results pane.

-After you have confirmed the user assignments, you will need to activate the users manually unless you have enabled JIT.
+After you have confirmed the user assignments, you will need to activate the users manually unless you have enabled Just In Time (JIT) provisioning.

-- To activate one or more people who have been recently added, do the following:
+To activate one or more users who have been recently added, do the following:

-- From the list of users, select the users you want to activate and click Activate Selected.
-Or, click Activate All to activate everyone that appears on the list.
+- Select users to activate and click Activate Selected.
+Or, click Activate All to activate all users.

 - Understand how Okta user profiles and attributes work: